I'm a provider

 Please wait while you are redirected.

-POLICYUnilateral use of an auditory brain stem implant (using surface electrodes on the cochlear nuclei)may be considered medically necessary in patients with neurofibromatosis type II, who are 12 years of age or older, who are rendered deaf due to bilateral resection of neurofibromas of the auditory nerve.
+Unilateral use of an auditory brainstem implant (using surface electrodes on the cochlear nuclei) may be considered medically necessary in patients with neurofibromatosis type II, who are 12 years of age or older, who are rendered deaf due to bilateral resection of neurofibromas of the auditory nerve.

-An auditory brain stem implant is considered investigational for all other indications.
+An auditory brainstem implant is considered investigational for all other conditions including non-neurofibromatosis type 2 indications.

 Bilateral use of an auditory brainstem implant is considered investigational.